FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 XYZ is being nice about it.

-I do want to mention this too.
+I do want to mention this, too.

-In fact, one of them that spoke with me a lot was sitting directly behind Mr. Trump when he was shot, and she had video that she'd taken and she'd love to share it with you all.
+In fact, one of them that spoke with me a lot was sitting directly behind Mr. Trump when he was shot.

 But the point she noted was that none of them had been vetted.

-I don't know those details, but those are some of the things that that came up that day.
+I don't know those details, but those are some of the things that came up that day.

-You had a perimeter around the stage that the Secret Service had set up.
+She had a perimeter around the stage that the Secret Service had set up.

 Apparently, there was a sort of a second level of a perimeter there that wasn't particularly restricted from an access standpoint, as with the street that was just beyond that.

-So she raised, and another another elected official raised uh as well issues about security that may actually kind of get into what you're talking about, what whether the ladder was there, how the guy got on the roof, there are all sorts of issues with respect to that.
+So she raised, and another elected official raised as well, issues about security that may actually kind of get into what you're talking about, whether the ladder was there, how the guy got on the roof.

 But I had a couple of questions to ask of you briefly.

-Um apparently there was no Secret Service recordation of communications during that day.
+Apparently, there was no Secret Service recordation of communications during that day.

 Do you know if there are any recorded conversations among law enforcement from that day?

-Uh I don't know the details of that.
+I don't know the details of that.

-Um, but I don't uh I don't have in front of me exactly what what we've seen uh or heard.
+I believe there may be some, but I don't have in front of me exactly what we've seen or heard.

 Okay.

-And then with respect to email communications, there were a lot of issues about, you know, because my personal view haven't gone to the site was that they shouldn't have they just shouldn't have had the rail the uh rally there, it should not have been permitted.
+And then with respect to email communications, there were a lot of issues about, you know, because my personal view having gone to the site was that they just shouldn't have had the rally there.

 I thought there were just too many roofs.